aledeloss/tm-frontend/README.md

 ## Nice to have

-If I had more time, besides solving the known issued mentioned above, I would:
+If I had more time, besides solving the known issues mentioned above, I would:

 - Add automated tests so we make sure that the frontend works and we don't break it in the future.
 Particularly, to:
   - Check that they render properly,
   - That API requests are send,
   - Error are correctly handled.
-- Refactor so, for example, the useFetch hook is used in all cases.
+- Refactor.
+For example, the useFetch hook is used in all cases.
 This was meant to be so, but for time reasons, I decided to implement the fetch in each component so I could solve all requests faster.
+- The data validations could be better, but the structure of our task was so simple that I don't think it's worth using a validation library., as Zod.
+- Deploy the project to have a public URL.